anakarpow/Locating-small-wastewater-systems-in-Austria/README.md

-# Locating small wastewater systems in Austria
+# Master Thesis : Locating small wastewater systems in Austria

-## Produced for my master thesis, my first data project

-## status of code : it was my first big project, and looking at the code i can tell.
+### It was my first big project (2020), and looking at the code i can tell ;)

 still had a static data approach with scripts working over static files.

-no homogenity, order nore elegnace. just functionality
+no homogenity, order nore elegance. just functionality

+but at least the plots are nice

 # Results